OUR BOARD

 Paul Parks is the Chairman of Onesimus and was an inaugural Board Member of the Foundation.
 Special Educator and retired Director of Schools (NSW) with significant experience as a school principal including experience in juvenile justice settings.

-Rosalie Martin is professional Speech Pathologist and Criminologist.
+Rosalie Martin is a professional Speech Pathologist and Criminologist.
 Rosie is the founder of Connect42 and was awarded Tasmanian Australian of the Year for 2017 for her work in helping prisoners crack the code of reading.
 She is passionate for the important work of prison literacy and the role that speech pathology has in justice and social equity.

 Neale Buchanan retired after a distinguished career in human resources and work health and safety, held senior executive positions in the Department of Justice.
 His roles included Operations Director for WorkSafe Tasmania, Director of the Monetary Penalties Enforcement Service, and Director of Community Corrections.
 With governance experience as a Director with TasPlan and TasBuild, Neale was also a member of the Workcover Board and its predecessors from 1994 to 2007.

-Norm Reed is the pastor of the Christian Family Centre, a church adjacent to Risdon Prison, Tasmania and founder of Onesimus.
+Norm Reed is the retired pastor of the Christian Family Centre, a church adjacent to Risdon Prison, Tasmania and founder of Onesimus.
 Following his Churchill Fellowship trip to Europe and Singapore in 2014, to examine family support services, he developed the role of Family Engagement Worker in Risdon Prison and facilitates a suite of family support services. and reintegration initiatives.
 Norm is Executive Officer of the Foundation.

 WHAT WE DO